LeodanLVL/mevn-poc-backend/README.md

 # MVEN-Poc-BackEnd

-First of all you should have installed Git.
+First of all you should have installed Git and Node.

 ## Open the terminal and execute the next command